agarwal-sandeep/node-chakracore/NODECHAKRACORE_DEBUGGING.md

 * Notice the break point will hit where the error was raised
 * Using the custom step back icon in the debug navigation bar you can step back in time to identify where the error originated.

+Please let us know on the [issues page](https://github.com/Microsoft/ChakraCore/issues) or on twitter [@ChakraCore](https://twitter.com/chakraCore) if you run into issues with any of this.
+Also, feel free to try your own experiemnts and submit PR to [VSCode github repo](https://github.com/Microsoft/vscode) or [Node-ChakraCore repo](https://github.com/nodejs/node-chakracore/).